Home Improvement Grants

 - be a private tenant.

-Disabled facilities grants are designed to help people who have disabilities to be independent in their homes.
+Disabled facilities grants are designed to help people live independently in their homes.

 Types of Disabled Facilities Grants (DFG)